IMabuza/notesApp/README.md

 # notesApp
-This is a command-line note taking App made with node js
+This is a command-line note taking App made with Node JS

+*Done*